 Liv’s hand lifted to hit the light switch.

 He couldn’t stand it.

-He couldn’t stand to look at the bowed paneling.
-He didn’t want to see the lumpy twin mattress that had once comprised his bed.
+He couldn’t look at the bowed paneling.
+He didn’t want to see the lumpy twin mattress that had once been his bed.
 Or the stained sheets.
 But mostly, he didn’t want to know if his stepmother had left any half-smoked cigarettes mashed into the carpet again.
-He didn’t want to know she snuck in here, slept in his old bed, when he was gone.
+He didn’t want to know that she snuck in here, slept in his old bed when he was gone.

 Christ, why did he keep doing this to himself?